 Yes!
-Braces are an extremely effective option for treating spacing issues, and can produce quick results in adults and adolescents alike.
-However, it’s worth keeping in mind that teeth spacing comes in a wide range of forms, and the efficacy of this treatment method will depend on your particular case.
+Braces are an extremely effective treatment for spacing issues, and can produce quick results in adults and adolescents alike.
+However, keep in mind that teeth spacing comes in many forms, and braces’ effectiveness will depend on your particular case.

-If you have gaps between only a few teeth and no bite issues or other complications, braces will likely be able to realign your smile in a matter of a few months.
-On the other hand, if your spacing affects many of your teeth and/or is caused by oversized gums, undersized or missing teeth, overjet, or gum disease, the correction process may take longer or require additional types of treatment.
+If you only have gaps between a few teeth and no bite issues or other complications, braces can probably realign your smile in just a few months.
+On the other hand, if your spacing affects many teeth and/or stems from oversized gums, undersized or missing teeth, overjet, or gum disease, correcting them may take longer or require additional types of treatment.

-But don’t be alarmed — even if the gaps between your teeth are caused or accompanied by one of the conditions above, correction is still totally viable.
-Due to the sturdiness of their design and their ability to be paired with additional dental appliances such as elastics, braces are capable of correcting much more sophisticated problems than spacing issues.
+But don’t worry — even if the gaps between your teeth are caused or accompanied by one of the conditions listed above, treatment will still work.
+Their sturdiness and ability to incorporate additional dental appliances like elastics make braces capable of correcting much more sophisticated problems than spacing.

 Traditional Metal Braces

-The end result of a long history of innovation in orthodontistry, metal braces in their present form came onto the scene around the mid-1970s.
-Over the decades since, traditional braces have remained orthodontists’ go-to treatment for crafting beautiful smiles.
+The result of a long history of innovation in orthodontia, metal braces in their present form came onto the scene around the mid-1970s.
+In the decades since, traditional braces have remained orthodontists’ go-to treatment for crafting beautiful smiles.

-Though many adults today opt for more discreet straightening appliances, standard metal braces still have a whole lot going for them.
-For one thing, treating patients with standard braces doesn’t require an orthodontist to obtain any extra training or purchase special equipment, and these savings are often passed along to the customer.
-Along these same lines, it’s often easier to find an orthodontist who can confidently administer your treatment, as orthodontists typically have the most experience working with this style of braces.
+Though many adults today opt for more discreet straightening appliances — like clear aligners — standard metal braces still have a lot going for them.
+Treating patients with standard braces doesn’t require an orthodontist to obtain any extra training or purchase special equipment, and those savings mean they can often offer lower prices.
+Plus, it’s often easier to find an orthodontist who can confidently administer your treatment, as orthodontists typically have the most experience working with metal braces.

-The average cost for treatment with braces ranges between $3,000 and $7,000, and average treatment time is 18 to 30 months.
-Given that spacing issues are significantly easier to correct than bite issues, your treatment will likely fall on the lower end of that range (both in terms of cost and duration).
-But again, if your teeth spacing is accompanied by a misaligned bite, this could result in a bit longer and more expensive treatment period.
+The average cost of braces is $3,000–$7,000, and the average treatment time is 12–30 months.
+Given that spacing issues are significantly easier to correct than bite issues, your treatment will likely fall on the lower end of both ranges.
+But again, if you also have a misaligned bite, your treatment might be longer and more expensive.

-The earliest clear braces were introduced in 1987 by 3M (makers of Scotch tape and many other popular consumer brands).
-While early models of clear braces were known to be less effective at adjusting teeth, the technology has come a long way in the past 30+ years.
-Today, clear braces are able to achieve adjustments quite comparable to their metal counterparts.
+3M — the company behind Scotch tape and Post-Its — introduced the first clear braces in 1987.
+While early models were less effective at adjusting teeth, the technology has come a long way in the past 30+ years.
+Today, clear braces can match the power of their metal counterparts.

-Clear braces work just like metal braces, but offer a sleeker aesthetic preferred by many adults.
-This difference in appearance is achieved by replacing the standard metal brackets with translucent, ceramic ones that blend in with the teeth.
-Although clear braces typically incorporate a metal arch wire, and the brackets tend to be a bit larger, they are overall much less noticeable than standard metal braces.
-Some people also find that the ceramic brackets are less sharp on the gums and therefore more comfortable to wear.
+Clear braces work just like metal ones, but offer a sleeker aesthetic that many adults prefer, since the translucent ceramic brackets blend in with the teeth.
+Although clear braces typically incorporate a metal arch wire, and the brackets are often slightly larger, they’re still less noticeable than metal braces.
+Some people also find that the ceramic brackets are less sharp and abrasive on the cheeks and gums.

-On the downside, not all orthodontists offer this type of treatment, so it may be somewhat difficult for you to find a local provider if there aren’t many clinics to choose from in your area.
-Clear braces also tend to be more expensive (around 10%–20% more) than standard metal braces.
-That said, clear braces have approximately the same treatment duration as standard metal braces (18-30 months), and are just as effective for correcting most cases of teeth spacing — provided that you’re able to locate a qualified orthodontist to administer them!
+On the downside, not all orthodontists offer clear braces, so it could be difficult to find a provider.
+Clear braces are also typically around 10%–20% more expensive than metal ones.
+That said, they have approximately the same treatment duration as standard metal braces (12–30 months), and are generally just as effective for correcting most cases of teeth spacing.

-Unlike clear braces, and even invisible aligners, lingual braces are truly hidden from the rest of the world: these braces are placed on the back of the teeth instead of the front.
+Unlike clear braces, lingual braces are totally hidden from the rest of the world, since they’re situated behind your teeth instead of in front.
 You may be thinking, “that’s brilliant, how is this the first I’m hearing of it?”
 Well, there are a few reasons lingual braces aren’t more popular.

-First of all, most orthodontists don’t offer this treatment option.
-This style of braces is more difficult to affix and adjust, and requires specialized training and equipment.
-From the patient perspective, lingual braces can create uncomfortable pressure around the tongue, which often results in a minor lisp.
-Maintaining good oral hygiene takes more effort as well, as it can be tricky to brush and floss around the inward facing brackets.
+First of all, most orthodontists don’t offer them, since they’re harder to affix and adjust, and they require specialized training and equipment.
+From the patient perspective, lingual braces can create discomfort around the tongue, which can give you a minor lisp.
+Maintaining good oral hygiene takes more effort as well, because it’s harder to brush and floss around the brackets.

 Six Month Smiles

 Six Month Smiles braces utilize clear brackets and tooth-colored wires, making them one of the least noticeable types of braces available.
-Plus, due to the shorter treatment time, they tend to be less expensive than the other options above, averaging between $3,500 and $5,000 for a six-month course of treatment.
+Plus, due to the shorter treatment time, they’re typically less expensive than other braces, averaging between $3,500 and $5,000.

 Regardless of your age or the type of braces you choose, braces can certainly cause some discomfort, especially as your teeth adjust to initial placement and periodic tightening.